Haha it has to be relatively cheap. Maybe when I get a job I’ll be willing to spend more money…but probably not. :P

 How much I like it: then, how the price is, and finally if it is too expensive, if I have NEVER seen something similar.

-PRICE.posted over 3 years ago
+PRICE.posted about 4 years ago

 I’m sooo bad.
 When I’m with friends I just buy it.
 If I think it’s okay, I buy it.